 Deputy Minister has made a name for himself as a sire of world class broodmares.
 He is the dam sire of important stakes winners such as Eclipse Award champion three year old filly Rags To Riches.
 This beautiful filly won the Las Virgenes Stakes, Santa Anita Oaks and Kentucky Oaks before becoming the first filly to win the Belmont Stakes in one hundred and twelve years.
 In the Belmont she defeated that season’s Eclipse Award horse of the year in Curlin.

 Speaking of Curlin, he was out of Sherriff’s Deputy by Deputy Minister.
-Curlin would win the Eclipse Award as the horse of the year as a three year old and four year old.
+Curlin won the Eclipse Award as the Horse of the Year as a three year old and again as a four year old.
 Among his biggest victories are the Preakness Stakes, Breeder’s Cup Classic, Jockey Club Gold Cup twice, Dubai World Cup, Woodward Stakes and Stephen Foster Handicap.
-Curlin was elected to the US Racing Hall of Fame in 2014 and is currently a very fashionable and highly sought after sire standing at Lane’s End Farm in Kentucky.
+Curlin was elected to the U.S. Racing Hall of Fame in 2014 and is currently a very fashionable and highly sought after sire standing at Lane’s End Farm in Kentucky.

 The list of top stakes winners produced by daughters of Deputy Minister also includes additional Belmont Stakes winners Jazil and Sarava, Bob And John (Wood Memorial Stakes), To Honor And Serve (Cigar Mile, Woodward Stakes), Tapizar (Breeder’s Cup Dirt Mile), Frosted (Wood Memorial, Holy Bull Stakes, Remsen Stakes), Man Of Iron (Breeder’s Cup Marathon), Casino Drive (Peter Pan Stakes), Halfbridled (Breeder’s Cup Juvenile Fillies), Dixie Chatter (Norfolk Stakes), and Kane Hekili (Japan Dirt Cup twice, Kawasaki Kinen).